Exchanging Money – Going on vacation to Europe or an international trip is an exciting adventure.

 Many people make the mistake of thinking that they should change all of their money at the airport.

-If you do this, you’ll pay outrageous fees and get a terrible conversion rate.
+If you do this, you’ll pay outrageous fees and get a terrible conversion rate when exchanging money.

 Instead, use the ATM at the airport.